houleyemballo/AerialCactusIdentification/README.md

 Notebooks

-- All notebook were run using Kaggle and can be found here
+- All notebook were run using Kaggle and can be found [here](https://www.kaggle.com/houleyemballo/code)
-- Final notebook can be found on Kaggle or Github
+- Final notebook can be found on [Kaggle](https://www.kaggle.com/houleyemballo/aerial-cactus-imaging-modeling)
-- Original Data can be found here
+- Original Data can be found [here](https://www.kaggle.com/irvingvasquez/cactus-aerial-photos)
-- A pdf of the presentation can be found here
+- A pdf of the presentation can be found [here](https://github.com/houleyemballo/AerialCactusIdentification/blob/main/Aerial%20Cactus%20Imaging%20.pdf)